 Access to quality treatment is the last piece of the puzzle.
 By making it easier for people who need addiction treatment to connect with information and evidence-based treatment programs, more people can get the help they need.
 In order to address this need, the NIAAA launched an online treatment navigator called the NIAAA Alcohol Treatment Navigator.
 The Navigator is intended to help adults find professional alcohol addiction treatment for themselves or loved ones.

 Making Progress Through Connections

 There are many questions that remain concerning California’s large spike in alcohol-related ED incidents.
 At the same time, there are many theories and great suggestions put forth from researchers and government health agencies about this growing nationwide trend.

 We may not be able to identify exactly why this is happening, but we do know that it is happening.
 Now, all we can do is properly react to the situation at hand.
 We know that people in our state need help.
 By looking at the data and paying attention to which groups of people are being affected by these incidents, both addiction treatment centers and government agencies can respond with proper resource allocation.

-Together, we can support one another in seeking help and gaining the opportunity to make a difference in lives.
+Together, we can support one another in seeking the benefits to quitting drinking and gaining the opportunity to make a difference in lives.

 Get Treatment For Alcohol Use Disorder at Pathways Recovery

-At Pathways Recovery, we care deeply about each client who comes into our program and treat them as the unique individual that they are.
+At Pathways Recovery in Sacramento, CA, we care deeply about each client who comes into our program and treat them as the unique individual that they are.
 We know that in our state, there are clearly many people struggling with alcohol addiction and dependency, and we’re here to support our local community every step of the way.

 If you have any questions or are ready to take the next steps towards getting alcohol addiction treatment, give us a call at (916) 735-8377.